Tanq16/blog_site/_posts/2023-06-25-cloudfoxable.md

 ## Root

-This challenge uses the starting point as the role `Kent` who needs to get the `root` flag in SSM parameter store.
+This challenge uses the starting point as the role `Kent`, which needs to get the `root` flag in the SSM parameter store.

 Now, no more differentiation between non-`cloudfox` and `cloudfox`-based methods.
 Let's combine.
-Also, instead of working backwards or forward, time to do both.
+Also, instead of working backward or forward, time to do both.
 After setting up the `Kent` role, the permissions of `Kent` are observed in policy `root-policy1` which allows it to `sts:AssumeRole` on `*`.

-Permissions can also be checked via `cloudfox` using the following instead of relying on gaad-analysis →
+Permissions can also be checked via `cloudfox` using the following instead of relying on gaad-analysis &rarr

 ```bash
 cloudfox aws permissions --principal Kent -p cloudfoxable -v2
 ```

 Next, get secrets and their respective AWS commands with `cloudfox` to keep an eye on the `root` parameter.
-With that in hand, search using `cloudfox` to get who can perform `ssm:GetParameter` →
+With that in hand, search using `cloudfox` to get who can perform `ssm:GetParameter` &rarr

 ```bash
 cloudfox aws permissions -p cloudfoxable -v2 | grep "ssm:GetParameter"
 ```

 This shows that role `Lasso` can get the `root` parameter via permissions in the `important-policy`.
-Also, `Lasso`'s trust policy establishes trust for the role `Beard`.
+Also, `Lasso`'s trust policy establishes trust in the role `Beard`.
 Checking the details of `Beard`, it trusts the account root.
-This means all principals which have an assume role permission can assume `Beard` i.e., `Kent` fits the bill.
+This means all principals that have an assume-role permission can assume `Beard` i.e., `Kent` fits the bill.
 So, adding `Beard` as another role obtained via `Kent` and `Lasso` as one assumed via `Beard`, `Lasso` can be used to list the parameter and get the flag.

 ## Furls 1 & 2